confluentinc/examples/kubernetes/docs/includes/replicator-cc-demo/ccloud-setup.rst

 API Key and Secret Configuration
 ++++++++++++++++++++++++++++++++

-The ``ccloud`` CLI allows you to create API Keys to be used with client applications.
+The ``confluent`` CLI allows you to create API Keys to be used with client applications.

 .. tip:: You can also create the API Key using the `Confluent Cloud Console <https://docs.confluent.io/cloud/current/access-management/authenticate/api-keys/api-keys.html#edit-resource-specific-api-key-descriptions-using-the-ui>`__.